Khao Phing Kan: History

 Before 1974, the island, now known as Khao Phing Kan, was relatively undisturbed and predominantly inhabited by indigenous communities.
 Its international recognition escalated following its selection as a filming location for the 1974 James Bond film, The Man with the Golden Gun.
 The island served as the backdrop for the hideout of the film's antagonist, Francisco Scaramanga.
 After the film's release, Khao Phing Kan experienced a significant surge in tourism, transforming it into a renowned tourist destination.

 The increased popularity of Khao Phing Kan, however, brought challenges, including a notable increase in litter and environmental impact.
 In response to these concerns, and to preserve the natural environment, the island was incorporated into the Ao Phang Nga Marine National Park, established in 1981.
 Since 1998, in an effort to protect the fragile limestone formations of the nearby islet Ko Ta Pu, regulations prohibit tourist boats from approaching too closely.
-This measure is intended to prevent erosion that could jeopardize the structural integrity of the limestone formations and ultimately lead to the potential collapse of the island.
+This measure is intended to prevent erosion that could jeopardize the structural integrity of the limestone formations and ultimately lead to the island's collapse.

 Geography

 Khao Phing Kan

 Khao Phing Kan comprises two forest-covered islands characterized by steep shores.
-Located in the northwestern part of Phang Nga Bay, the islands are situated approximately 6 km from the mainland and are part of a larger group of about a dozen islands.
+Located in the northwestern part of Phang Nga Bay, the islands are situated approximately 6 km from the mainland.
+They are part of a larger group of about a dozen islands.
 The western part of Khao Phing Kan measures around 130 m in diameter, while the eastern part extends about 240 m in length and 140 m in width, stretching predominantly northwards.

 The island features several caves and two main sandy beaches.
 The southwest beach houses a government office where visitors are required to pay a tax.
-The beach between the twin islands serves as the arrival point for tourist boats from the mainland and includes various souvenir shops selling items such as coral, shells, and plastic-encased natural specimens like butterflies, scorpions, and spiders.
+The beach between the twin islands serves as the arrival point for tourist boats from the mainland.
+It includes various souvenir shops selling items such as coral, shells, and plastic-encased natural specimens, such as butterflies, scorpions, and spiders.
 Both the beaches and caves on Khao Phing Kan are subject to regular flooding due to tides, which have an amplitude of 2–3 m, making some caves accessible only during low tide.

 The name 'Khao Phing Kan' in Thai linguistically reflects the island's distinctive shape, resembling a flat limestone cliff that appears to have collapsed sideways, leaning against a similar rock at the island's center.

 Surrounding the island, the waters are shallow, typically only a few metres deep, and exhibit a pale-green hue.
 The seabed in this area is covered with silt, which is predominantly carried into Phang Nga Bay by rivers flowing from the north.